 Firstly: Allaah described his guests as being honoured.
-They were either (held) honourable by Ibraaheem or honourable in the sight of Allaah.
+They were either honourable in the sight of Ibraaheem or honourable in the sight of Allaah.
 The verse carries both meanings.

-Secondly: Allaah (The Most High) said: [ إِذْ دَخَلُوا عَلَيْهِ– When they came in to him.]
+Secondly: Allaah [The Most High] said: [ إِذْ دَخَلُوا عَلَيْهِ– When they came in to him.]
 So there is not a mention about them seeking permission to enter and in this is proof that he was known for being generous to guests.
-His house was open to guests and frequented by the one who could find it without the need for asking permission; rather permission was (already) given to the one who was to enter.
-This is from the highest level of generosity.
+His house was open to guests and frequented by the one who could find it without the need for asking permission.
+This is a highest level of generosity.

 He came with a full roasted calf and not half of it.
-This is from the perfection of his hospitality.
-The calf was fat and not skinny.
-It is well known that this was from the best quality of their wealth.
-The likes of it is given particular attention and nurturing, but Ibraaheem (alayhis-salaam) chose it for his guests.
+This is perfect hospitality.
+The calf was fat and not skinny, and it is well known that this was among the best of their wealth.
+The likes of it is given particular attention and nurturing, and Ibraaheem (alayhis-salaam) chose it for his guests.

-He himself brought the food close to them and did not command his servant to (do) that.
+He himself brought the food close to them and did not command his servant to (do) so.
 He brought the food close to them and did not make them come close to the food.
-This is the highest level of generosity that a guest is sitting, so you bring the food close and carry it to him- not placing it at a distance and then ask the guest to come close.
+This is the highest level of generosity- bringing the food close, carrying it to the guest and not placing it at a distance and then asking the guest to come close.

-This is a generous and soft speech, and it is better than saying ‘eat’ or ‘extend your hands’ and what is similar to it.
-He spoke to them with this generous and soft speech when he saw that they were not eating.
-That is because his guests are never in need of his permission regarding food; rather they eat when he presents food to them.
-So when these guests did not eat, he said to them: ‘’Will you not eat?’’
+He said to them [أَلَا تَأْكُلُونَ– Will you not eat?]: This is generous and soft speech, and it is better than saying ‘eat’ or ‘extend your hands’ and what is similar to it.
+He spoke to them with this generous and soft speech when he saw that they were not eating, because his guests are never in need of his permission; rather they eat when he presents food to them.
+So, when these guests did not eat, he said to them: ‘’Will you not eat?’’
 He felt fear of them but did not reveal it.
 [Ref 1]

 Some Etiquettes a Guest Is Required to Observe